dmaluenda/hands_on_machine_learning/README.md

 You can get all files at once by cloning this GitHub repository (for that, `git` should be installed on you computer).

-Then, open Anaconda and launch the Jupyter Notbooks App from the Anaconda browser.
+Then, open Anaconda and launch the Jupyter Notebooks App from the Anaconda browser.
 A webpage should be opened in your internet browser with a kind of files browser.
-Go where the tutorials are an click on one of them.
+Go where the tutorials are and click on one of them.
 Now, the tutorial is opened in a new tab.
 You can **edit** (`[DoubleClick]` or `[Enter]`) and  **run** (`[Shift]+[Enter]`) any cell in the Notebook.

 Check the
 [Jupyter Documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#notebook-user-interface)
-for a detailed information.
+for detailed information.

 ### · Use Google Colab

-To run in Google Colab any tutorial on this repository, you just need to go to that especific tutorial and click on the `Run in Google Colab` link on top of the file.
+To run in Google Colab any tutorial on this repository, you just need to go to that specific tutorial and click on the `Run in Google Colab` link on top of the file.
 That's it!